defffy/2024-webcomponents-lecture/README.md

 ## 05. Styling Patterns

-While encapsulation is useful to prevent things link style leaks, it can sometimes be confusing when trying to customize web components especially when using a 3rd party component library.
-This lesson covers alternative ways to customized styles to you component.
+While encapsulation is useful to prevent things like style leaks, it can sometimes be confusing when trying to customize web components especially when using a 3rd party component library.
+This lesson covers alternative ways to customize styles to you component.

 **Links**